-A couple of weeks ago I lost my Barclay Arrival Plus card, which was really unfortunate because that was my primary credit card for manufactured spending.
+A couple of weeks ago my Barclay Arrival Plus account was shut down, which was really unfortunate because that was my primary credit card for manufactured spending.
 People often cite the $89 annual fee as a reason to get rid of the Arrival Plus card.
 After all, it takes over $100,000 worth of spending (and redeemed travel credits) to justify paying $89 to earn just 0.5% more rewards than a no-fee 2% cash back card.
 Not that I ever had a problem spending $100,000+, but now I won’t have to worry about it anymore.
 With my Arrival Plus card shut down, it’s on to Plan B: Finding a replacement card.

 Discover It Miles Card